SpeechColab/Leaderboard/README.md

 ### How to get a model
-* Your local model zoo: `Leaderboard/models/*`
-* `Cloud Models` are normally just light-weight client programs, so they go along with this github repo
+* `Cloud Models` are normally light-weight client programs, small enough to store within this github repo
 * `Local Models` normally contain large assets so they are stored in cloud, to download one into your local zoo:
 ```
 ops/pull model <MODEL_ID>